7 of the Healthiest Foods You Should Be Eating But Aren't

 Pictured: Milk Kefir

 Think yogurt in a glass.
-This drinkable fermented dairy beverage is packed with beneficial probiotics that may help give your immune system, digestive system and beyond.
+This drinkable fermented dairy beverage is packed with beneficial probiotics that may help support your immune system, digestive system and beyond.
 Plus, kefir has 29 percent of your daily value of calcium per 8-ounce serving.
-Look for it in your supermarket's dairy section; choose plain for less sugar and fewer calories or fresh fruit flavors, such as peach and raspberry, for extra taste.
+Look for it in your supermarket's dairy section.
+Choose plain to help cut down on added sugar or try fresh fruit flavors, such as peach and raspberry, for extra taste.
+You can even add your own fruit for a flavor and nutrition boost.
 To diversify the probiotics you eat, check out these 3 Fermented Drinks to Try.

 Pictured: Chilean Lentil Stew with Salsa Verde